elasticjava/idea/README.md

      ```
      and configure IntelliJ your favourite way, install plugins and define codestyles.

-1.   quit the running Idea and conserve the last image state as new image without popup screens:
+1.   quit the running Idea and conserve the last image state as new image without noise:
      ```bash
      docker commit $(docker ps -a -f ancestor=elasticjava/idea:v1 -n=1 -q) idea
      ```